 Britain: The National Health Service

 The downside is that there are often long wait times for treatment, as detailed in a 2018 New York Times story.
 At the height of flu season in January 2018, emergency rooms were so overcrowded that patients could wait upwards of 12 hours to see a doctor.
-Hospitals were delaying non-urgent surgeries until the end of the month to free up more doctors to deal with emergencies.
+In January 2021, as COVID-19 cases spiked, The Guardian reported that ambulances were spending hours lined up outside hospitals waiting for beds to be available — which left them unable to pick up more patients.

 Patients who want faster treatment have the option of buying private medical insurance.
-As a 2018 piece in Britain’s Telegraph explains, these policies provide on-demand access to care, more choice of which doctors and hospitals to use, and treatments that aren’t always covered under National Health.
-About 10% of British citizens have one of these plans.
+As Virgin Money explains, these policies provide faster access to care, more choice of which doctors and hospitals to use, and treatments that aren’t always covered under National Health.
+About 10% of British citizens have one of these plans, according to the 2017 Times story.

-The downside of private insurance is the cost, which can be anywhere from £700 to £1,800 ($912 to $2,345) per year for a family of four.
-However, that’s nothing compared with the cost of health insurance in the U.S. According to eHealth, the unsubsidized cost of a U.S. family plan in 2017 averaged $1,168 per month, or $14,016 per year.
-That’s nearly six times as much as the priciest private plan in Britain.
+The biggest downside of private insurance is the cost, which can be anywhere from £60 to £140 ($81 to $190) per month for a family of four on top of the payroll tax all Britons pay.
+However, that’s nothing compared with the cost of health insurance in the U.S. According to eHealth, the unsubsidized cost of a U.S. family plan in 2020 averaged $1,437 per month.
+That’s more than seven times as much as the priciest private plan in Britain.

 Canada: Public Funding, Private Care